 Peter warns us about these false teachers.
 They are looking to get rich from the gospel.

 1 Timothy 6:6 – But godliness with contentment is great gain.

 The gain of sharing the gospel and teaching others the Bible is NOT the money you can get, but it is the privilege and blessing of serving Jesus Christ.

-Application: Many of you are here in Guangzhou for only a short time.
-You will go back to your home countries.
-Please do not just immediately join the first church you see.
+Application: Whenever you move to a new city, please do not just immediately join the first church you see.
 Pay attention to the lifestyle of the leaders of the church.
 If the leaders of the church are living a lifestyle way higher than everyone around them, beware.
 Go to a church where the Bible is faithfully taught.
 Pay careful attention to the lifestyle of the pastors.

 17-19 – The deception of false teachers